 When people think of animals that hibernate, bears are often the first animals that come to mind.

-- 2 When Do Bears Enter Torpor?
+- 2 When Do Bears Enter Hibernation?

 - 3 Conclusion

-How a Bear’s Body Functions During Torpor
+How a Bear’s Body Functions During Hibernation

 Bears only experience small changes in heart rate, metabolic processes, and body temperature.
 Heart rate only drops from forty to seventy beats per minute down to eight to twelve beats per minute.
 Metabolism only drops by half.
 A ground squirrel’s body temperature may drop to the freezing point (32° Fahrenheit or 0° Celsius) or slightly below.
 During the period of dormancy, a bear’s temperature drops less than 10° Fahrenheit from a normal temperature of 99° Fahrenheit.

 Bears gain considerate weight before entering their dens and torpor.
 During torpor they don’t eat, drink or defecate.
 Their waste gets recycled in their bodies and is used as a source of water and protein.
 Bears emerge skinny in the spring.